2019 DDSPL Rules & Regulations

 3.2 A base runner may not step on or over the plate, or slide, when scoring.
 Any of these will result in the runner being called out.
 The runner is required to cross the line between the plate and the fence to score.

 3.3 Courtesy Runners - Five courtesy runners will be granted to each team per game.
 Male for male, female for male or female.
 The same player may not be used a second time until all players of the same sex have run once.
-If a courtesy runner is used and that runner is still on base when it is their turn to bat, another courtesy runner may be used to allow the scheduled batter to bat.
+If a courtesy runner is used and that runner is still on base when it is his/her turn to bat, another courtesy runner may be used to allow the scheduled batter to bat.
 If the team has previously exhausted their 5 courtesy runners, an out is recorded for the scheduled batter and the game continues.
-Courtesy runners are not counted when replacing a woman on base who is due to "double bat" (see rule 2.3).
-Any other woman may be inserted to run in this case, and will not count against the "not used a second time" rule stated earlier in this clause.

 4.2 Outfielders must stay behind the 165ft. line until contact with the ball is made.
 This applies to all batters.